On two notions of solutions to the obstacle problem for the singular porous medium equation: Connection between the two notions

 In the case of an increasing sequence $D_1\subset D_2\subset\ldots$, we start by constructing the covering $D_1^F\supset D_1$ in the same way as above.
 Assuming that the coverings $D_1^F\subset D_2^F\subset\ldots\subset D_{\ell}^F$ have already been chosen for some $\ell\in\N$, we apply the preceding construction to the set $D_{\ell+1}\cup D_{\ell}^F$ instead of $D$ to construct a covering $D_{\ell+1}^F\supset D_{\ell+1}\cup D_{\ell}^F$ with the asserted properties.
 This procedure leads to an increasing sequence of coverings $D_1^F\subset D_2^F\subset\ldots$ such that~\eqref{cover-D} is satisfied for $D_\ell^F$ in place of $D^F$. \end{proof}

 In the following we suppose that $\psi$ is a nonnegative function satisfying

 and furthermore, $\psi$ is H\"older continuous with compact support in the following sense.

 Assumption \eqref{a.obstacle_weak} guarantees existence and~\eqref{e.holder-obstacle} continuity of a weak solution to the obstacle problem with $u=0$ on $\partial_p\Omega_T$ by Theorem~\ref{t.cont-exist}.
-Observe that $u$ is bounded in $\Omega_T$ under these assumptions by~\cite{MSb}.
+Observe that $u$ is bounded in $\Omega_T$ under these assumptions by~\cite[Lemma 2.9]{MSb}.
+Note that the condition~\eqref{e.holder-obstacle} was assumed in~\cite{CS-obstacle,MS} in order to prove that any locally bounded weak solution is locally (H\"older) continuous as stated in Theorem~\ref{t.cont-exist}.
+However, any weaker assumption on the obstacle $\psi$ instead of~\eqref{e.holder-obstacle} that guarantees continuity of a weak solution would be sufficient, see Remark~\ref{rem:thm}.
 Existence of the minimal supersolution above the obstacle is guaranteed by Proposition~\ref{p.balayage-supercal}, and its uniqueness is clear by definition.
 Then we show that if the obstacle satisfies conditions above, weak solutions to the obstacle problem and minimal supersolutions above the obstacle coincide.

 \begin{theorem} Let $0<m<1$, $\Omega \Subset \R^n$ be a $C^{2,\alpha}$-domain and $\psi$ an obstacle satisfying~\eqref{a.obstacle_weak} and~\eqref{e.holder-obstacle}.
 Then, a weak solution $u$ to the obstacle problem with $u=0$ on $\partial_p\Omega_T$ in the sense of Definition~\ref{d.variational-obstacle} and the minimal supersolution $v$ above the obstacle in the sense of Definition~\ref{d.minimal-supercal} coincide, i.e., $u = v$ in $\Omega_T$. \end{theorem}